 Hola from Barcelona, Spain!

 Welcome to Bar(the)lona!
-We woke up in Gava Mar, which is about 20 minutes from Barcelona, Spain, called a cab and were on our way!
+We woke up in Gava Mar, which is about 20 minutes from Barcelona, called a cab and were on our way!

 Ask a local!